 The Moon and Messier 44 (the Beehive open cluster) will pass close to one another in the pre-dawn hours on the morning of September 23rd.
 They will appear within 0°42’ in the Western sky.
 As the moon will be 25 days old and only 20% illuminated, the crescent moon won’t interfere with your chance to see this deep sky object.

 Do you have questions or comments about these September night sky events?
 Let us know in the comments.

+This post was originally published in August 2018, and was updated in August 2019.
 Featured image credit: James Jordan via Flickr